jwheare/ircv3-specifications/core/metadata-3.2.md

 * `maxsub`: the maximum number of keys a client is allowed in its subscripion list.
 See the [Metadata subscriptions](#todo) section for more details.
 * `maxkey`: the maximum number of keys a client is allowed to set on its own nickname.

-TODO is this still required? include it for back compat?
-If `METADATA` is supported, it MUST be specified in `RPL_ISUPPORT` using the `METADATA` key.
-Servers MAY specify a limit on the number of explicitly-set keys per-user; the format in that case MUST be `METADATA=<integer>`, where `<integer>` is the limit.

 ### Server notification

-Clients that request the `metadata` capability MUST be able to handle the `METADATA` server notification.
-After negotiating this capability, servers MAY send these notifications to clients at any time.
+Clients that issued the `METADATA SUB` subcommand MUST be able to handle the `METADATA` server notification.
+After receiving this command, servers MAY send these notifications to clients at any time.

 The format of the `METADATA` server notication is: